LeoManeein/UGA-Geoguessr/README.md

 ## How to run the project on docker containers

 First, download Docker Desktop.

+Next, make sure you have all the secrets in a .env file in the root directory

 Then, in the root directory of the project: